clemenssielaff/notf/pynotf/docs/logic.md

 The question is: who owns a Circuit element?
 In the previous chapter we already established that downstream Circuit elements own their upstream elements and while this is so, it is not the whole truth.
 Someone has to own the sink element as well, otherwise the whole chain would expire immediately.
 The only entity that we allow the ownership of sink elements are Nodes.

 The special thing about Nodes is that they are at the same time user-definable and known to us (the notf system).
-The user can say "I want to create a Node with 3 integer Receivers (Slots)" and that's what we deliver.
-And when it comes time to delete the Node, we know exactly what Slots there are and when to delete them.
+The user can say "I want to create a Node with 3 integer Receivers (Interops)" and that's what we deliver.
+And when it comes time to delete the Node, we know exactly what Interops there are and when to delete them.
 This is fundamentally different from user-defined code, which is entirely unknowable to the system.
 If Circuit elements were free to be managed by user-defined code, they might be created and removed all over the place and we would never know.
 <br> Why is that problematic?
 As we discuss in "Logic Modification", the creation and destruction of connections in a Circuit must not happen immediately, but instead be put into a queue and delayed until the end of the event.
 Without some sort of oversight of connection creation/removal in the Circuit, we cannot guarantee that events will be propagated correctly.

 At the same time, we want to enable the user to create new Operators (no Emitters or Receivers, only Operators) at runtime, for example to transform the Value of a Fact into a Value that is useful to a Slot.
 These Operators are not part of the Node type and are therefore unknown to us.
 How do we do that?
 <br> Well, the Operator constructor must not be part of its public API so it remains inaccessible from user-defined code.
 Nodes are able to create Operators, but they don't have any place to store them and we certainly don't want to hand the Operator back to the user.
-So instead, we only allow Slots to create and connect to a (user-defined) Operator immediately.
+So instead, we only allow Interops to create and connect to a (user-defined) Operator immediately.
 You can think of Operators growing out to the left of Nodes like roots, to connect to existing sources of data upstream.
 All the user gets back is a reference of a non-copyable, non-movable object.
 Of course, this won't stop the adventurous to store raw pointers to the Operator but you have to assume that these brave souls will [dilbert principle](https://en.wikipedia.org/wiki/Dilbert_principle) their way out of our user-base eventually.

 The observant reader might have noticed a slight-of-hand here.
 While the "create-and-connect" approach is successful in creating arbitrary Operators without ever handing back ownership to the user, we are in fact creating untracked connections from user-defined code.
 Which is exactly what we wanted to avoid.
 <br> Fortunately, this is handled internally by the Circuit elements, without the user even knowing about it.
 Every Receiver (a Operator is-a Receiver) has a reference back to a central `Circuit` object, which stores a queue of all new and deleted connections during an event.
 At the end of the event loop, all new connections are created first, then all deleted ones are removed.
 The order is important because an Emitter without outgoing connections would be destroyed before new connections had the chance to keep it alive.